Amzzy78/psychedelic-quotes-generator/README.md

 HTML:
 Create basic html structure.
 <header>
-Containing a div with a <h1>Psychedelic Quotes</h1> element displaying the title of the app.
+Containing a div with a <h1>Psychedelic Quotes</h1> element displaying the title of the site.

 Inside body tag create div with an id called container.......
 COME BACK TO THIS.......